 Certification Standards Board

-The Certification Standards Board (CSB) is the decision-making body responsible for maintenance and revision of the Cradle to Cradle Certified™ Product Standard, and adjudicating appeals related to product certification, as necessary.
+The Certification Standards Board (CSB) is the decision-making body responsible for maintenance and revision of the Cradle to Cradle Certified™ Product Standard.
 The CSB is composed of industry leaders from Cradle to Cradle certification holder companies, Cradle to Cradle Certified assessors, and topical experts, and is chaired by the Institute's Vice President of Science and Certification.
 CSB members are appointed by the C2CPII Board of Directors.

 Jay Bolus is Vice President of Technical Operations for MBDC and as such is responsible for the development and implementation of MBDC’s Cradle to Cradle® Product Certification program.
 Additionally Jay functions as MBDC’s Director of Science and is responsible for the accurate and timely completion of all ongoing project deliverables.
 Mr. Bolus was directly responsible for the development of MBDC's Cradle to Cradle® Benchmarking methodology, a tool to evaluate the impact chemicals and materials have on human and environmental health throughout their life cycles.